 While we have learned a lot from SARS, which was recognized at the end of February 2003, the impact of this crisis is different.
 Since SARS, China has become the second-largest economy in the world, while the tourism sector in China has expanded enormously.
 On top of this, the COVID-19 pandemic has already surpassed SARS.

 Countries have halted flights from virus-hit nations, locked-down towns, urged people to stay at home and suspended major sporting and social events.
 With airlines canceling flights, and businesses closing stores and plants in affected areas, GDP is expected to take a big hit.
 The current situation will weigh heavily on demand for commodities and petrochemicals, while the global supply chain feels the pinch.

-The WHO is working closely with global experts, governments and partners to rapidly expand scientific knowledge on this new virus, to track the spread and virulence of the virus, and to provide advice to countries and individuals on measures to protect health and prevent the spread of this outbreak.
+The WHO is working closely with global experts, governments, and partners to rapidly expand scientific knowledge on this new virus, to track the spread and virulence of the virus, and to provide advice to countries and individuals on measures to protect health and prevent the spread of this outbreak.

 As we don’t know the outcome and duration of this crisis, companies should also prepare themselves and review their preparedness.

-First of all, there are the people that sit at the very core of a business, so planning for employees to be off work through illness or other reasons is an essential consideration when developing a response plan.
+First of all, there are the people that sit at the very core of a business, so planning for employees to be off work for illness or other reasons is an essential consideration when developing a response plan.

-- update your business impact analysis with a clear understanding of your key products and services, and the activities that underpin them,
+-Update your business impact analysis with a clear understanding of your key products and services and the activities that underpin them,

-- ensure business continuity plans are in place and up to date,
+-Ensure business continuity plans are in place and up to date,

-- undertake or update your supply chain assessment so that the business has a clear understanding of the supply chain and, where required, put contingency measures in place for key suppliers,
+-Undertake or update your supply chain assessment so that the business has a clear understanding of the supply chain and, where required, put contingency measures in place for key suppliers,

-- put crisis and pandemic response plans into action.
+-Put crisis and pandemic response plans into action.

 Containment of the virus, and getting through this crisis together, is today’s priority.
-Once this crisis is over, and as we always learn from bad experiences, we may see a drive towards better crisis preparedness and quality management.
+Once this crisis is over, and as we always learn from bad experiences, we may see a drive toward better crisis preparedness and quality management.
 It’s never too late to review your preparedness while you can!

 Photo Credit: Canva